wrjodjana/obsidian-vault/interview/technical interviews/leetcode/stack/valid parentheses.md

 - Imagine we had a scenario like `([]}`, would this return false?

 Explanation
-- Optimal: Using a stack to keep adding to our
+- Optimal: Using a stack to keep adding the